CoEng Advisory Board Members

 At Carnegie Mellon, Alex conceived and built the world's first Wi-Fi network.
 He tells this story in his book, "Wi-Fi and the Bad Boys of Radio."
 He also works to teach, mentor, and place students as consultants in government agencies and nongovernmental organizations in developing nations.
 For many of the students, this is a life-changing experience that causes them to refocus their lives.
 These students and their work appear in another of his books, "Geeks on a Mission."

 A former U.S. Army Signal Corps officer and company commander in Korea, Alex is an inventor with eighteen patents, a Fellow of the IEEE, and Alaska's 2007 Engineer of the Year.
-In 2014, UAA awarded him an Honorary Doctor of Letters degree.
+In 2014, UAA awarded him an Honorary Doctor of Letters degree in 2014 and the Chancellor's Award for Excellence in 2020.

 Jenny Sutton - Chair